CMSgov/design-system/rfcs/2021-10-adding-storybook.md

 ### 6. Set up automated visual regression testing

+Right now our visual regression tests (VRTs) are only executed before deploys on an engineer's machine before a release is made.
+This is inconsistent, unreliable, and happens at a point in the process when it is no longer helpful.
+The time to check for visual regressions is during the code review process, when we're trying to approve and merge a change.
+That's when the feedback is useful and fixes can easily be made.
+A solution for VRTs that works in our CI (Continuous Integration) pipeline would be ideal, but unfortunately to get consistent results, we'd have to do significant work to have our VRTs execute in a virtual machine to bring the number of false negatives down to an acceptible level when executing across different environments.
+Having them run in a CI pipeline also guarantees that we're comparing new changes against the current master branch so we never find ourselves in a situation where we're comparing apples to oranges (or to an apple that has been sitting on the ground for three months).
+In short, our current solution is inadequate, and we want a low-effort way to make it robust and useful.

 Storybook has an add-on called [`loki`](https://storybook.js.org/addons/loki), which adds low-configuration visual regression testing that would be compatible with our current CI-testing pipeline.
 It would take advantage of existing stories and require very little maintenance compared to our current visual regression testing suite.
 Our current visual regression tests are not part of our CI-tests and have very limited usefulness to us.
 This add-on would be a significant improvement.

 Another option to explore in the future is visual-regression-testing through a service called [Chromatic](https://www.chromatic.com/features/test).
 Chromatic is the company that maintains Storybook, and they have a free tier for their service which we could use to try it out.